maxpetul/C3X/README.md

 3. To uninstall the mod, delete the modded executable then rename the backed up version mentioned above to "Civ3Conquests.exe".
 4. It is not necessary to uninstall the mod before installing a different version.
 5. Even after installation, the mod still depends on some files in the mod folder, so you need to keep it around.
-6. I've received multiple reports that RUN.bat doesn't work while installing does, so know that installation is the more reliable option.
-7. Rômulo Prado reports that RUN.bat started working for him after he installed the MS Visual C++ Redistributables versions 2005 and 2019 (while installing GOG Galaxy).
+6. Rômulo Prado reports that RUN.bat started working for him after he installed the MS Visual C++ Redistributables versions 2005 and 2019 (while installing GOG Galaxy).

 ### Configuration
-The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
-Also that config file contains info about some mod features that aren't fully explained in this README.
+All aspects of C3X are configurable through INI text files.
+The basic INI file is called "default.c3x_config.ini" and is located in the mod folder.
+For example, if you want to turn off grouping of units on the right-click menu (that's what gives you "3x Spearman" instead of 3 identical Spearman entries), you could open that file in any text editor, find the line `group_units_on_right_click_menu = true`, and set it to `false`.

+However, because the default config file gets updated with each new release of the mod, it's recommended to put changes like the one above in a new file named "custom.c3x\_config.ini".
+C3X supports up to three different config files, the default config, a scenario config named "scenario.c3x\_config.ini" located in a scenario's search folder, and a custom config.
+They are loaded in that order.
+Scenario configs are intended to contain rule settings relevant to a particular scenario and custom configs are intended to function like user preferences.

+### Compatibiity

+- The mod is compatible with the GOG and Steam versions of Civ 3 Complete, and with the DRM-free executable available through PCGames.de.
+- It works with existing save files and saves made with the mod active will still work in the base game.
+- Multiplayer is not officially supported but some features will work in MP, see this post for more details: https://forums.civfanatics.com/thre...s-in-exe-modding.666881/page-16#post-16126470.
+- The mod can work on Mac OS, see instructions here: https://forums.civfanatics.com/thre...rd-and-much-more.666881/page-56#post-16369665.
+- For more info about the PCGames.de executable, see here: https://forums.civfanatics.com/threads/civ-3-windows-update-kb3086255-safedisc.552308/.